muntasirhsn/muntasirhsn.github.io/index.md

 ---
-### NLP: Named Entity Recognition with spaCy and BERT
+### NLP: Named Entity Recognition with spaCy and Transformers
 Named entity recognition (NER) is an NLP technique that extracts information from text to detect and classify named entities.
 While the spaCy library is already excellent for NER task, the spacy-transformers library wraps the  Hugging Face’s transformers inside the pipeline and enables accurate NER in much more challenging scenarios involving [complex texts](https://en.wikipedia.org/wiki/Tesla,_Inc.).
 Try the NER demo below!

 <script